xbordoy/dsa_b-yusuf-xbordoy/README.md

 # Datastructure and algorithms

+# Task list:

+- [ ] TODO: Look up collitsions!

 # Assignment 1 – Search in dynamic sets

 There are a number of algorithms designed to efficiently search for elements in dynamic sets: binary search trees, multiple approaches to *balancing* them, *hash tables*, and multiple approaches to resolving collisions.

-TODO: Look up collitsions!

 Different algorithms are suitable for different situations according to the nature of the processed data, distribution of values, performed operations, etc. In this task, your task is to implement and compare these approaches.

 ## The Task